section-engineering-education/engineering-education/articles/understanding-min-heap-vs-max-heap/index.md

-A heap can be termed as a tree-based data structure that allows access to the minimum and maximum element in constant time.
+A heap is a tree-based data structure that allows access to the minimum and maximum element in the tree in constant time.
 They reduce the normal run time with polynomial order.
 There are two different types of heaps, Min-heap and Max-heap.
 Min-heap is used for accessing the minimum element in the heap whereas the Max-heap is used for accessing the maximum element in the heap.

-#### prerequisites
+### Prerequisites

-To follow along in this article, it is helpful to have the following:
+To follow along with this article, you should have the following:

 - [Node.js](https://nodejs.org/en/) installed on your computer.

 - Basic knowledge of JavaScript.

-### Overview.
+### Overview

 - [Setting up the project](#setting-up-the-project)